maxtheprogrammer98/maxtheprogrammer98/README.md

 ### <img width="25" height="25" src="https://img.icons8.com/fluency/30/info.png" alt="info"/> <ins>Information:</ins> <br>
 I'm a self-taught programmer specialized in mobile development, currently I'm also studying _"Development of Digital Applications"_ at the [ISPC](https://www.ispc.edu.ar) (technical institute).
 If you want to check out my work, here in my github profile you will find different projects I've worked on. <br>
-I'm currently working on an Android app for an advertisement company which has different functionalities like storing records and also a AI assistant based on Gemini.
+I'm currently working on an social media app for artists, which will enable artists to share their work in an enviorement where art is actually promoted unlike other major platforms.
 <hr>

 ### <img width="25" height="25" src="https://img.icons8.com/fluency/30/info.png" alt="info"/> <ins> Stack / technologies </ins>: